robertesler/cordova-pd/README.md

 ```
 git clone git://git.code.sf.net/p/pure-data/pure-data
 ```
-I have updated the libpd Objective wrapper to include Automatic Reference Counting (ARC) with this plugin.
+I have updated the libpd Objective-C wrapper to include Automatic Reference Counting (ARC) with this plugin.

 You can of course build your project manually cloning libpd yourself.
 You would just need the